U.S. stocks hold steady, oil sinks below $80

 Falling energy costs, while a positive for consumers, have raised concerns about profits of major oil companies and their capital spending, analysts said.

-Encouraging sales results from Wal-Mart (WMT.N), the world's largest retailer, offset weakness in the energy sector on Wall Street along with concerns that the market is overstretched.
+Encouraging sales results from Wal-Mart, the world's largest retailer, offset weakness in the energy sector on Wall Street along with concerns that the market is overstretched.

-Top European shares .FTEU3 closed up 0.2 percent at 1,346.56, reversing an earlier decline driven by a 1.7 percent drop in an index of regional oil and gas shares .FTE3X0001. [.EU]
+Top European shares closed up 0.2 percent at 1,346.56, reversing an earlier decline driven by a 1.7 percent drop in an index of regional oil and gas shares.

-Speculation about a snap election in Japan pulled the yen towards a recent seven-year low against the dollar before the greenback briefly retreated on a bigger-than-expected rise in weekly U.S. jobless claims.
-The dollar was last up 0.2 percent at 115.77 yen JPY=.
+Speculation about a snap election in Japan pulled the yen toward a recent seven-year low against the dollar before the greenback briefly retreated on a bigger-than-expected rise in weekly U.S. jobless claims.
+The dollar was last up 0.2 percent at 115.77 yen.

 (Additional reporting by Rodrigo Campos, Chuck Mikolajczak in New York, Marc Jones in London,; Blaise Robinson in Paris and; Jacob Gronholt-Pedersen in Singapore; Editing by James Dalgleish)